Community Living & Access Programs

 • Eligible for the Alberta Health Care Insurance Plan (AHCIP)

-• Able to clearly communicate (verbally or non-verbally) their preferences and actively participate in establishing and working toward their goals
+• Able to communicate (verbally or non-verbally) preferences and actively participate in establishing and working toward goals